pvallet/gourdin/README.md

 M: Switch to Sandbox mode
 Left-Right:  Rotate camera
 Up-Down:     Go forwards/backwards
 B: Launch benchmark
 L: Hide/Display log
+S: Switch scroll speed to fast/slow
 W: Switch to wireframe display

 Click on the minimap to jump there
 Right-click to make a lion appear